orochi-network/zkDatabase/README.md

 - MongoDB Replica Set:
   - Underlying database for storing committed data.
   - Provides high availability and scalability.

 **Component Interactions:**

 - Data Updates:

   - zkApp initiates a data update request through the zkDatabase Client.
   - zkDatabase Client forwards the request to zkDatabaser aaS.

 - zkDatabaser aaS:

   - Verifies authorization using public key authentication.
   - Persists data to MongoDB.
   - Generates a zero-knowledge proof of the update.
   - Commits the proof to the Mina blockchain through the zkDatabase Smart Contract.

 - Data Queries:

   - zkApp initiates a data query request through the zkDatabase Client.
   - zkDatabase Client forwards the request to zkDatabaser aaS.

 - zkDatabaser aaS:
   - Retrieves data from MongoDB.
   - Generates a zero-knowledge proof of the query result (Lookup Prover).
   - Returns the proof to the zkDatabase Client.
   - zkDatabase Client verifies the proof and returns the verified data to zkApp.

 ## Specification

 The specification of zkDatabase was moved [here](https://docs.orochi.network/zkdatabase/chapter.html).

 ## Installation

 Refer to the [installation guide](Installation.md) for detailed instructions on setting up zkDatabase.

+## Publish package

+Increase the package version in the packages folder, then make a pull request to the `main` branch.
+If the PR is merged, it will be published to the NPM Registry automatically.
+For now, this action applies to `@zkdb/smart-contract`, `@zkdb/api` and `@zkdb/kubo`.

 ## Contribute